capactio/capact/docs/tutorial/mattermost-installation/README.md

     capact action run -n $NAMESPACE mattermost-install
     ```

-1. Check the Action execution:
+1. Check the Action execution and wait till it is finished:

     ```bash
     capact action watch -n $NAMESPACE mattermost-install
-    ```

-1. Wait until the Action is in the phase `SUCCEEDED`:

-    ```bash
-    watch capact action get -n $NAMESPACE mattermost-install
     ```

 1. Get the ID of the `cap.type.productivity.mattermost.config` TypeInstance: